meditationSHIFT

 • You can not indulge what arises and passes.

-Indulging is our normal choice, though it's a bit of a misnomer to call it a "choice."
+Indulging is our normal choice, though it's a bit of a misnomer to call it "a choice."
 Our default state is unaware, following our minds wherever they lead, mindlessly indulging mental phenomena, reacting habitually to desires and aversions.
-This default state results in emotional turmoil (our struggles and suffering).
+This default state results in our struggles and suffering.

 Not indulging allows us to move away from this default state.